Terms & Conditions

 Open Access Statement

-We are committed to the rapid and global dissemination of high-quality research and practice, through Open Access (OA) and other means.
+We are committed to rapidly and globally disseminating high-quality research and practice through Open Access and other means.
 In this way, we seek to maximise the impact and influence of our articles.

-We pledge to maintain high ethical standards related to all aspects of the publication process, to provide a personable service to our authors, editors, and reviewers, and to aim toward the most effective propagation of our publications.
+We pledge to maintain high ethical standards related to all aspects of the publication process, provide personable service to our authors, editors, and reviewers, and aim to propagate our publications as effectively as possible.

 We strive towards fair, transparent, and sustainable Open Access models.
 We support the archiving of scholarly content and the accessibility of relevant data and datasets.

-We believe that anyone should be able to publish OA, regardless of status, geographical location, or institutional affiliation.
-As such, we are committed to assisting our authors to overcome barriers to the publication of their work OA.
+We believe that anyone should be able to publish Open Access, regardless of status, geographical location, or institutional affiliation.
+As such, we are committed to helping our authors overcome barriers to publishing their work as Open Access.